OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `use` *path* `::` *name*;

 > This imports the type or function with name *name* in the mini file with virtual path *path*.
 The code in the local file can refer to the type as *name*.
+> Please see the section on path syntax for a description of what is a valid path.

 `const` *ident* `=` *unsignedInt* `;`